sttng/LDD/lxfml/lxfmltags.md

 # 2 Concepts

 ## 2.1 Models
-The term model refers to a LEGO model build from LEGO bricks.
-The geometry of the bricks and the complete model they compose are not part of the model description.
-Models are stored in LXFML.
+The term *model* refers to a LEGO model build from LEGO bricks.
+The geometry of the bricks and the complete model they compose are not part of the *model* description. *Models* are stored in LXFML.

 ## 2.2 Parts
-The term part refers to a LEGO construction-element abstraction.
-A part could describe any physical or virtual object ever created by the LEGO Company, but for several reasons we restrict the term part to the physical or logical form of those objects, which are part of the current, former, or future selection in, what we today call, the Duplo, Dacta, System, and Technic ranges.
-The shape of any part has a unique identifier as does the material of the part.
+The term *part* refers to a LEGO construction-element abstraction.
+A *part* could describe any physical or virtual object ever created by the LEGO Company, but for several reasons we restrict the term *part* to *the physical or logical form* of those objects, which are part of the current, former, or future selection in, what we today call, the Duplo, Dacta, System, and Technic ranges.
+The shape of any *part* has a unique identifier as does the material of the *part*.

 ## 2.3 SubMaterial
 SubMaterials are used when a single Part is comprised of more than one material e.g. a door frame with a transparent window.
 A SubMaterial defines which surface on the Part needs which material.
 If no SubMaterial is defined for a given surface, the main material is used.